Using Your Own Laptop or Wireless Device at the Library

 Wireless Internet Access

 Free wireless access is provided in all public areas during the library’s operating hours for patrons using personal wireless laptops or devices.
 Simply look for library in the list of available wireless networks and select connect.
-Your computer's home page will appear and you may begin surfing immediately.
-You can even print from your device to our black and white printer (see below).
+You should see the Library's "splash page" and you will need to agree to the library's Wireless Use Policy before your device can connect to the Internet.
+Once connected, you can even print from your device to our black and white printer (see below).

 Note: no wired ethernet connectivity is available to the public.

-Print virtually any document or web page from your laptop computer, home computer, PDA or other web-enabled device to the Clifton Park-Halfmoon Public Library printer on printspots.com.
+Print virtually any document or web page from your laptop computer, home computer, PDA or other web-enabled device using the Clifton Park-Halfmoon Public Library web printing service.
 There is a cost of $.10/page (single-sided) and $.20/page (double-sided) for black and white printing.
 Print jobs sent from this site can be picked up at the Circulation Desk at the Clifton Park-Halfmoon Public Library during normal business hours.
 Unclaimed print jobs will be deleted after 72 hours.

 Limitations and Disclaimers